tum-gis/3dcitykg/README.md

 ### Configure the Program

-The entire program can be configured using a single file located at `lib/config/run.conf`.
-Example configurations for CityGML 1.0, 2.0, 3.0, and CityJSON datasets can be found in the `examples` sub-directory.
+The entire program can be configured using a single file located at [`config/run.conf`](config/run.conf).
+Example configurations for CityGML 1.0, 2.0, 3.0, and CityJSON datasets can be found in the [`examples`](config/examples) sub-directory.

 The most important settings are: